robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - Commit stage is the bouncer at the door, that does not allow unfit for prod builds to make it through the pipeline.

-- In commit phase, we either create a deployable artifact or fail fast and tell team why.
+- In the commit phase, we either create a deployable artifact or fail fast and tell team why.

 - We can also run commit tests before checking, to get even earlier feedback.